 Some big display LED, and LCD dive computers show the critical information like air left in the cylinder, heart rate, and others just in tap of a button.

 Dive watches are traditional tools and prove to be durable for many decades.
 They are resilient to all corrosive elements.
 Added to that, they look classy and quite robust.

 On the flipside, dive computers are generally fiber-based, and that makes their weight lighter underwater.
 The durability record is good enough and sure to offer you peace of mind.

-Dive watches, being analog, miss out on the technology curve that dive computers offer.
+Dive watches, being analog, miss out on the technology curve that diving computers offer.